 For the sake of argument, I'm defining a "cult movie" as something that, upon its release, was too strange or too obscure to find a major audience, but that, in the years since, thanks to cable and home video, developed a massive following.
 (In other words, Star Wars isn't a cult movie, but Blade Runner is.)
 This list is not… read more!

 Nepotism.
-It's always been a part of show biz.
-Back when actors were poor, children of traveling actors would often be expected to carry on the "family business."
-Now that movie people make millions, the allure for their offspring, who grew up in a world of wealth, fame and privilege, to make it big themselves is obvious.
-And, of course,… read more!
+It's an inherent part of showbiz.
+Centuries ago, when actors were poor and looked down upon, the children of traveling players would be expected to carry on the "family business."
+Now that movie people make millions, the allure for their spoiled offspring to make it equally big is obvious.
+And, of course, the opportunities are there: just talk to… read more!

 By and large, "filmmaker" is a pretty safe career choice.
 Most live long, healthy lives, remaining both creative and well-respected into old age.
-But cinema history is still peppered with the occasional violent death of a prominent director.
+But history is still peppered with the occasional violent death of a prominent director.
 Most of these people you've probably never heard of, but as they say, behind every murder is a great story.
-Theo van… read more!
+Theo van Gogh.… read more!

 Behind every photo is a story, and this list isn't so much about "who I know" - for really, I don't know any of these people; I was simply in the same physical space as they were for an hour or so - but about the randomness of living in Los Angeles and of attending the occasional film festival.
 In… read more!